 Pitzer College embraces a unique set of educational objectives that encourage students from all majors to think about the world in ways that expand their understanding of other cultures while working to translate that knowledge into action that will benefit the communities they become a part of whether here or abroad.
 This type of learning is fostered by the Pitzer curriculum in Claremont and at our study sites around the world.

-To further its educational objective of intercultural understanding, Pitzer has carefully developed its own study abroad programs and cultivated exchanges with overseas universities that support responsible exploration of the world and sustained engagement with its diverse communities.
+To further its educational objective of intercultural understanding, Pitzer has carefully developed its own study abroad programs.
 The programs are open to all students (Pitzer College students and students from other colleges).
-Pitzer programs employ a nationally recognized cultural immersion model integrating intensive language instruction, family stays, a core course on the host culture, and the opportunity to pursue an independent study project.
+Pitzer Direct-run programs employ a nationally recognized cultural immersion model integrating intensive language instruction, family stays, a core course on the host culture, and the opportunity to pursue an independent study project.

 Interdisciplinary Core Course

 The core course in Pitzer programs includes a series of lectures given by the host university’s faculty and specialists from governmental and non-governmental organizations that are connected to the more experiential program components of family stays, fieldwork and study trips to provide a high degree of cultural immersion and cross-cultural learning.

 The Fieldbook recognizes that writing is one of the deepest and most precise records of experience and an activity that both generates and reflects learning.
 Demanding of your time and intellect, the Fieldbook asks you to integrate the theoretical and experiential components of the program through a series of writing assignments.